BelaBartok39/Fancy_D/README.md

 5. For long file paths, FancyD implements checks to ensure they don't exceed the maximum path length.
 6. Use the `--list` option to verify your current category configurations.

-## Known Issues

-- There may be some inconsistencies in handling the `--add` option.
-(Rare at the moment)

 ## Contributing
 Contributions (and suggestions) to Fancy Directory Sort are welcome!
 Please feel free to submit pull requests, create issues or spread the word.